 Give yourselves the chance to build a strong foundation.

 You and your partner need to understand that committing to each other can be challenging.
 You may find yourselves facing and discussing issues that you would rather ignore, but facing and resolving these issues is how you and your partner grow in your relationship.
 Don’t try to ignore issues in your relationship, and never isolate yourself from your partner.
 You and your partner are allies in life.
 Banish the idea that there are winners and losers in a relationship.
 You are both equals in your partnership, and you have 50-50 stakes in whatever makes you happy or shakes your relationship.
-Take advantage of the time you spend with a counselor to create a safe zone that you will nourished for years to come to build a healthy, trusting, and loving relationship with your spouse.
+Take advantage of the time you spend with a counselor to create a safe zone that you will be nourished for years to come to build a healthy, trusting, and loving relationship with your spouse.

 Carroll, Jason & Doherty, William.
 (2004).
 Evaluating the Effectiveness of Premarital Prevention Programs: A Meta‐Analytic Review of Outcome Research.
 Family Relations.
 52. 105 – 118.
 10.1111/j.1741-3729.2003.00105.x.